miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Miguel.
-I am a data scientist with background at the intersection between Chemistry, Biology and Physics.
-Previously, I used Nuclear Magnetic Resonance and wrote Python code to model *extremely* dynamic proteins.
+I am a researcher at intersection between Biology and Artificial Intelligence.

+My background is Biophysics: I used to apply Nuclear Magnetic Resonance and other methods to model how *extremely* dynamic proteins work.

 Nowadays I am interested in AI-driven protein science and drug discovery.